uihilab/Floodcraft/README.md

-# FloodCraft - A Flood mitigation strategies game
+# FloodCraft - Flood Mitigation Strategy Game
 ## About
 Welcome to FloodCraft, an innovative and engaging educational game designed to teach young kids about vital flood mitigation strategies in an interactive and enjoyable manner.
 This game provides a unique platform for players to explore and understand various flood preparedness techniques, empowering them with knowledge that can make a difference in their real-world communities.
 The game is structured into different sections, each dedicated to a specific flood mitigatoin strategy.
 Ranging from implementing wet floodproofing to deploying sandbags, constructing flood walls, and elevating structures, players will dive into a learning adventure that shows how these methods make communities stronger and better at handling floods.